 Nestled in a ponderosa pine forest two-and-a-half miles south of Beaver Meadows Entrance Station, this beautiful campground offers 244 sites in the summer and 77 in winter, but you never feel like a sardine packed tightly between tents.

-The site costs $26 per night when the water is on, and $18 when it is off, so you’ll find a mix of flush and vault toilets, depending on water availability.
+You’ll find a mix of flush and vault toilets, depending on water availability.
 RVs up to 40 feet in length are welcome here, and generators are allowed from 7:30 a.m.-10 a.m. and 4 p.m. to 8:30 p.m., except in Loop D where generators are prohibited.

 Amenities include a free shuttle that connects the campground to Bear Lake and Estes Park, which is especially great to RVers who want to leave their vehicles behind.
 Moraine Park Discovery Center is in walking distance as are connections to Moraine Park area trails.
 If you have your own solar shower bag, you can connect to the shower bag stall in the campground to clean off after a day of outdoor adventure.